nus-cs2103/website-base/admin/appendixD-help.md

 <img src="{{baseUrl}}/admin/images/the good reasons to get home early.png" width="300"/>

-Note: This guide is mostly about getting tech help, but it also applies to getting clarifications on module topics too. e.g. what is the difference between _aaa_ and _bbb_?
+Note: This guide is mostly about getting tech help, but it also applies to getting clarifications on module topics too. e.g. what is the difference between _refactoring_ and _rewriting_?

 What not to do: Email lecturer/tutor immediately after you encounter a problem or a doubt, unless it is something only the lecturer/tutor is supposed to know.